srappel/census_workshop_2021/content/land-acknowledgement.md

 If you are not in Milwaukee, take a moment to explore [native-land.ca](https://native-land.ca/) so that you can visualize the indigenous territories, languages, and treaties in your area.

-According to Shawna Johnston of UBC,
+According to Shauna Johnson of UBC,

 > The concept of mapping has had a tremendous impact upon indigenous peoples for centuries.
 > Since it was first developed, the indigenous ways of orienting themselves on their lands were redefined.